sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 ####### DHCP services:

-In order for VMs plugged into the LOCALBRIDGE to get an address, they will use DHCP.
+In order for VMs plugged into the HOSTBRIDGE to get an address, they will use DHCP.
 We're going to configure ISC's DHCPD to provide those addresses.

 * edit /etc/dhcp/dhcpd.conf
  * comment out the line at the top reading: 'option domain-name "example.org";'
  * comment out the line near the top reading: 'option domain-name-servers ns1.example.org, ns2.example.org;'
- * add the following to the end of the file, to provide addresses to your selected LOCALBRIDGE subnet range.
-Make sure to change the addresses to match your selected LOCALBRIDGE subnet:
+ * add the following to the end of the file, to provide addresses to your selected HOSTBRIDGE subnet range.
+Make sure to change the addresses to match your selected HOSTBRIDGE subnet:
 ```
 # provide DHCP to our hosted kvm network.
 subnet 172.16.0.0 netmask 255.255.255.0 {